openvinotoolkit/openvino/docs/IE_DG/supported_plugins/GNA.md

 Heterogeneous plugin was tested with the Intel&reg; GNA as a primary device and CPU as a secondary device.
 To run inference of networks with layers unsupported by the GNA plugin (for example, Softmax), use the Heterogeneous plugin with the `HETERO:GNA,CPU` configuration.
 For the list of supported networks, see the [Supported Frameworks](#supported-frameworks).

-> **NOTE:** Due to limitation of the Intel&reg; GNA backend library, heterogenous support is limited to cases where in the resulted sliced graph, only one subgraph is scheduled to run on GNA\_HW or GNA\_SW devices.
+> **NOTE:** Due to limitation of the Intel&reg; GNA backend library, heterogeneous support is limited to cases where in the resulted sliced graph, only one subgraph is scheduled to run on GNA\_HW or GNA\_SW devices.

 ## Recovery from interruption by high-priority Windows audio processes\*